rgaidot/faux/README.md

       .display('spellbook')
       .display('robe');

+Also by default, Faux creates a faux route in your application that is extracted from the name of the method.
+Thus, calling `.display('home')` will create a method `.home()` and also create a faux route of `/home`.
+This route is bound (using Backbone's controller architecture) to your method.

+et's be clear what we mean by "faux route."
+A real route is something like `http://prestidigitation.unspace.ca/`.
+When we say there is a faux route of `/home`, we mean that the *anchor* of the real route will be `/home`.
+So the complete location in the user's browser would be `http://prestidigitation.unspace.ca/#/home`.
+The complete location is always real route + `#` + faux route.

 You can take control over the finer details by overriding Faux's defaults using a hash of options.
-Here are some examples:
+Here is an example:

     magic_controller
-      .display('spellbook', {
+      .display('home', {
-        route: '/spells'
+        route: '/'
       });

+Now the faux route `/` is bound to the `.home()` method instead of `/home`.
+And because of the initialization code we added to application.js, `.home()` will be triggered using the actual route `/` or the faux route `/` (locations `http://prestidigitation.unspace.ca/` or `http://prestidigitation.unspace.ca/#/`).

+**parameters**

 The route option is interesting.
 You can add some simple parameter interpolation: